Table of Contents

 - Make it easy for customers to adjust their recurring orders.
-They might need to pause orders, change delivery frequencies, and swap out products to combat “flavor fatigue.”
+They might need to pause orders, change delivery frequencies, and swap out products to combat “flavour fatigue.”

 - Never hesitate to show gratitude to your subscribers.
-Perhaps include a surprise gift in a subscription box with a personalized handwritten note of thanks.
+Perhaps include a surprise gift in a subscription box with a personalised handwritten note of thanks.

 - If a customer wants to churn, make it easy for them to do so, and send them away with kindness.
 Offer a special discount or incentive in the confirmation email if they return within three months.

-- Personalization is an expectation at each stage.
-If you want to best the competition, you must personalize better.
+- Personalisation is an expectation at each stage.
+If you want to best the competition, you must personalise better.

 5. Anticipate the need to scale

-You might be able to fulfill all subscription orders in-house when you launch — but as you grow, consider outsourcing to complete the following tasks:
+You might be able to fulfil all subscription orders in-house when you launch — but as you grow, consider outsourcing to complete the following tasks: